1. The atmosphere is the envelope of_____________.

 Explanation: Hot, humid equatorial climate.

-97. The letter “B” in Köppen’s classification stands for:
+97. The letter “B” in Köppen’s classification stands for_____________.

 A) Desert & Steppe (Dry)